k21971/EvilHack/doc/evilhack-changelog.md

 - Crafting traps, part 3: additional trap types (bolt/dart/spear)
 - Dig up to destroy a falling rock trap, not down
 - Digging down on a magical trap causes it to explode
+- Allow component enchantment for crafted ammo-based traps to carry over